excid3/rails/guides/source/getting_started.md

 </div>
 ```

-Let's create `app/views/products/new.html.erb` to render the form for this new Product.
+Let's create `app/views/products/new.html.erb` to render the form for this new `Product`.

 ```erb
 <h1>New product</h1>